- Our Impact

 - My World Vision

-Achievements made possible in 2012 with the support of World Vision donors all around the world.
+Achievements made possible in 2013 with the support of World Vision donors in the United States.

-Achievements made possible in 2012 with the support of World Vision donors in the United States.
+Achievements made possible with the support of World Vision donors in the United States.

-Our approach focuses on improving the availability and accessibility of seven proven and affordable interventions for pregnant women and 11 interventions for children under 24 months of age, a critical time to establish healthy physical and developmental growth.
+Our approach focuses on improving the availability and accessibility of seven proven and affordable interventions for pregnant women and 11 interventions (7-11 strategy) for children under 24 months of age, a critical time to establish healthy physical and developmental growth.

 These interventions include:

 Our integrated approach considers the global scope of the problem, down to the toll the disease takes on the most vulnerable children.
 World Vision’s interventions include prevention education; prevention of mother-to-child transmission of HIV; and caring for those infected with the disease or affected by it.

 We also train and equip volunteer networks to care for those who are sick, and to look after children who are orphaned or vulnerable because of HIV and AIDS.

 World Vision works in 63 of the 106 countries where malaria is endemic, and in 14 of the 19 countries targeted by the U.S. President’s Malaria Initiative.
 World Vision supports the Roll Back Malaria Partnership targets of reducing malaria deaths by the end of 2015 to near zero and reducing global malaria cases by 75 percent from the 2000 level.

 To achieve these targets, we provide technical support to train local ministry of health, clinic, and government staff in pharmaceutical management and malaria case management among pregnant women and children.